 A self-sustaining fish tank helps create an excellent aquatic ecosystem for fish, plants, and microorganisms.
 This is why it is beyond being a low-maintenance aquarium.

-However, being a self-cleaning entity does not mean you 100% relax.
+However, being a self-cleaning entity does not mean you are 100% relax.
 Still, you have to make sure to keep the tank and water clean for a happier and healthier life for your critters.